Implementing FASB ASU 2016-14 Not-For-Profit Financial Statement Reporting

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will guide advisers to nonprofit organizations as they continue to work through the new FASB reporting requirements for nonprofit organizations.
+This course will guide advisers to nonprofit organizations as they continue to work through the new FASB reporting requirements for nonprofit organizations.
 The panel will review the specific changes to various financial reporting requirements required by the new standard, including the reduction in the number of net asset classes, change in presentation of cash flows, and enhanced reporting on liquidity.
 The event will discuss the reporting protocols and alternatives in the FASB.

 - Contents of ASU 2016-14